kl3sk/ChosenBundle/README.md

 #WIP

-This bundle is under progress, please do use yet
+This bundle is under progress, please do not use yet